-Trupanion is a premium-priced U.S. pet insurer built around one unusual idea: a per-condition, lifetime deductible you pay once per illness or injury — not every year — paired with a flat 90% reimbursement and no payout caps, plus the option to pay your vet directly at checkout.
-Our short verdict: it's worth the higher price for some pets and overpriced for others.
+Trupanion is a U.S. pet-insurance brand built around one unusual idea: a per-condition, lifetime deductible you pay once per illness or injury — not every year — paired with up to 90% reimbursement and no payout caps, plus the option to pay your vet directly at checkout.
+Our short verdict: the structure fits some pets and budgets much better than others, and only a matched quote can establish its price for you.

 That "once per condition" deductible is the whole ballgame, and it's the part most reviews gloss over.
 For a pet that develops a chronic, lifelong condition, meeting the deductible a single time can save you thousands.
 For a healthy pet with a string of unrelated one-off problems, an ordinary annual deductible can work out cheaper.

 So it tends to fit owners of chronic-illness-prone or large, predisposed breeds, anyone who wants uncapped coverage without fronting a five-figure bill, and people enrolling a young, healthy pet before problems become "pre-existing."
-It's a weaker fit for budget shoppers, low-risk pets, and anyone who wants routine-care or exam-fee coverage — Trupanion covers neither.
+It's a weaker fit for budget shoppers, low-risk pets, and anyone who wants routine-care coverage or needs exam-fee coverage under the product offered to them.
+This review focuses on Trupanion's direct product; a Trupanion-branded partner product, such as the plan sold through Chewy, can use a different deductible and exam-fee design.

 We're a licensed agency, not a review farm, and we've read Trupanion's policy so you don't have to.
 Below: what it really costs, what the fine print excludes, and whether it's right for your pet.
 Here's how we review.